Join for FREE

 It only takes a minute!

-Juvenile: has shorter, blunt tail streamers, browner upperparts and a brownish-pink forehead and throat.
+Juvenile duller and browner (less glossy) above, and tail shorter, with blunt tail streamers, and a brownish-pink forehead and throat.

-Variation: the extent of the breast band, the maximum length of the tail streamers, and the underside color varies among populations.
+Variation: the extent of the breast band, the maximum length of the tail streamers, and the underside colour varies among populations.

 Similar Species